jck-sz/ml-k5-housepricepred/README.md

 ## 🚧 TODOs

 - Implement feature engineering (`build_features.py`)
-- Build frontend interface (`app.py`)
+- Update frontend interface to include more features (`app.py`)
 - Add unit tests under `tests/`
-- Optionally switch to `LinearRegression` model for simplicity
+- Optionally switch to `LinearRegression` model for simplicity or a different more advanced model (?)
 - Prepare final submission script to predict on `ames-test.csv`